 Lung metastasis was reported[21] after 5 and 10 mo in nine patients with liver cancer who received TIPS treatment[21], but Bettinger et al[22] reported no metastasis in 26 patients.
 A hypothetical risk is the development of pulmonary metastasis from the portal vein system[23], although this possibility is low.
 In the present study, only 50 patients had shunt dysfunction due to tumor invasion, and therefore, we did not correlate this transfer with TIPS deployment.

 Timely detection and early treatment through close postoperative observation and regular follow-up are recommended to prevent serious adverse events, such as TIPS shunt dysfunction and HE, which are inherent in TIPS placement[24].
 In the present study, control of VB within 1 mo did not differ significantly between the groups.
-However, absorption of RA within 1 mo, recurrence of VB and recurrence of RA were significantly different between the groups.
+However, absorption of RA within 1 mo, recurrence of VB, and recurrence of RA were significantly different between the groups.
 By comparison, the rate of HE in Group B was lower than in Group A. We showed that TIPS placement in Group A and palliative treatment in Group B both controlled VB, but for other complications of portal hypertension with HCC, TIPS demonstrated good clinical outcomes.

-Although TIPS showed several advantages in this study, there were still some limitations to this study, e.g., it was a single-center study with a small sample size.
+Although TIPS showed several advantages in this study, there were still some limitations to this study (e.g., it was a single-center study with a small sample size).
 Overall, this study demonstrates that TIPS treatment can better control the symptoms of portal hypertension in patients with both portal hypertension and liver cancer, while further treatment of liver cancer can improve survival rates.
-For these reasons, the TIPS is recommended for further study in multicenter studies with a larger sample size.
+For these reasons, TIPS is recommended for further evaluation in multicenter studies with a larger sample size.

 In conclusion, TIPS combined with palliative treatment seems to be effective and safe for portal hypertension in patients with HCC.
 We recommend that TIPS can be used for patients with portal hypertension and liver cancer.